-Let’s say you have a restaurant and want to get feedback from your customers about their dining experience.
+Let’s say you manage a restaurant and want to get feedback from your customers about their dining experience.
 You can send interactive emails to your customers where they can:

 - Rate your service or food using star ratings or NPS rating

 - Write feedback for your restaurant

 You’ll get more answers with email surveys because there’s less friction.
 Recipients don’t need to click a single link to go to a landing page.
 No need to wait for the page to load and then fill out the survey.

 The payment gateway solution, Razorpay, increased NPS survey responses by 257% with AMP emails.